leblanck/leblanc-sh/_posts/2021-03-04-review-corsair-virtuoso.markdown

 ![iCUE Install Error](/images/screenshots/corsair_error.png)

-To get iCUE to work correctly I had to uninstall iCUE, reboot, re-install and re-connect my headset before it began working correcting in macOS and iCUE.
+To get iCUE to work correctly I had to uninstall iCUE, reboot, re-install and re-connect my headset before it began working correctly in macOS and iCUE.
 Maybe this is a bug with Big Sur, or maybe it isn't.
 I tried this on 2 different Macbooks, both running Big Sur and the experience was exactly the same on both machines.

 I already had this software installed on my PC so going through a full install was not necessary on that side.